kodecocodes/swift-algorithm-club/Big-O Notation.markdown

   func solveHanoi(n: Int, from: String, to: String, spare: String) {
     guard n >= 1 else { return }
     if n > 1 {
-      solveHanoi(n: n - 1, from: from, to: spare, spare: to) } else {
-      solveHanoi(n: n - 1, from: spare, to: to, spare: from) }
+        solveHanoi(n: n - 1, from: from, to: spare, spare: to) solveHanoi(n: n - 1, from: spare, to: to, spare: from) }
   }
   ```